 My ‘angel card’ for February 2012, said, “… Let go of stress and anger.”
 This really was the name of the game for me this month…

-In Hainault, Essex, we were graced by white sky and white snow at night (I wish that there could be a sprinkling of snow on the ground all year round in order to give the illusion of cleanliness everywhere).
+In Hainault, Essex, we were graced with white sky and snow at night (I wish that there could be a sprinkling of snow on the ground all year round in order to give the illusion of cleanliness everywhere).

 As usual, I shall begin with some quotes which have inspired me recently: